letphil/free-js-course-1/lessons/lesson-1/project/kanban/README.md

 first we will need to use local storage to load up the tasks that we had before if none before we will need to create an empty array

-1. get items from local storage key of 'tasks'
+1. get items from local storage key of 'tasks' [ x ]

-2. now in event DOMContentLoaded we will need to render the tasks on the board
+2. now in event 'DOMContentLoaded' we will need to render the tasks on the board [ x ]

-3. let us make the renderTasks function
+3. let us make the renderTasks function [ x ]
   - first we will need to clear the tasks from the board
   - then we will loop through the tasks and add them to the board

-4. createTaskElement function to create the task element
+4. createTaskElement function to create the task element [ x ]

 5. make function to delete task

-6. function allow drop
+6. function allow drop[ x]
 function allowDrop(event) {
   event.preventDefault()
 }

-7. drag function
+7. drag function [ x]
 function drag(event) {
   event.dataTransfer.setData('text/plain', event.target.id)
 }

-8. drop function
+8. drop function [ x]

 9. capitalize input
 function capitalizeInput(input) {